lilyzhng/lilyzhng.github.io/_news/announcement_1.md

 inline: true
 related_posts: false
 ---
-This fall, I will be joining Udem&Mila as a graduate student!
+Yeah!
+I will be joining Udem&Mila as a graduate student this fall!